Kurosaki123456/Machine-Learning-based-Breakout-Prediction/README.md

 # [Mold breakout prediction based on computer vision and machine learning]

 ## Overview
-This project aims to .
-It implements machine learning algorithms to [what the project does, e.g., detect anomalies, predict outcomes, etc.].
-The focus of the project is to [specific goals, e.g., optimize model performance, compare different models, use advanced techniques like deep learning, etc.].
+This project seeks to predict sticking breakouts using machine learning models.
+We employ the AdaBoost and Logistic Regression models to analyze and identify feature vectors extracted from thermographic images of abnormal sticking regions.
+The primary focus is to accurately distinguish abnormal temperature patterns, significantly reducing false positives while ensuring no sticking breakouts are missed.
+Consequently, this approach provides valuable insights for anomaly detection and prediction in the continuous casting process.

+Link to this paper: https://link.springer.com/article/10.1007/s42243-024-01198-2

 ## Table of Contents
 - [Overview](#overview)